riomonet/disco/README.md

 		setNum(num + 1); // this line happens before previous line is finished. so this
 						 //routine ends up setting num to num + 1 not Num + 2
     }`

+To guarantee that the first *STATE UPDATE* is finished before the second one run you can pass a callback to the STATE-SETTER-FUNCTION in this example setNum;

+The callback is only run when all previous state changes have completed

+The  callback that is passed to state setter function
+format: pass in the  current stat and return  the new state is returned

+`	const upByTwoBetter = () => {
+		setNum(n=>n+1); //
+		setNum(n=>n+1);

+   }`